 Mandatory courses with practical elements

 All obligatory courses mandated in the GO SST curriculum/assessment matrix are derogated with the associated knowledge/skills evidenced in other ways with the current ongoing COVID pandemic situation for the time in which COVID continues to disrupt course provision.
-See our guidance document on RCOG eLearning outlining the mandated courses for GO SST and alternatives on how the knowledge and skills can be evidenced.
+See our guidance document outlining the mandated courses for GO SST and alternatives on how the knowledge and skills can be evidenced.

 Subspecialty Curriculum guidance